 Different plants thrive in different regions.
 You can save the seed that does best for you.

 Best of all, you can indulge your plant obsessions.
 Ira currently likes producing greens and lettuce all year round, surprising people who don’t think they will grow in winter and summer.
 Jericho romaine, she says, thrives in heat but grows in the cold, too.
 “It’s not as full-sized in winter,” she says, so just think of it as a baby green.

 Maintaining diversity these days means including the crops of immigrants, like Africans and Asians, says Ira.
 “If you go out to eat you know they’re a part of the food scene.
 In gardening we are slowly adapting.”
 Her goal is to evaluate some immigrant family seeds, share them with the world, and share the recipes that go with them.
 She’s surmising some of these foods will prove adaptable to the changing climate.

-Ira Wallace was recognized as the 2019 “organic educator of the year” by Organic Growers School.
-She is the keynote speaker at OAK’s annual conference from 4:30 to 5:45 pm March 6 in Louisville.
-Afterward, she’ll be selling and signing copies of her book, The Timber Press Guide to Vegetable Gardening in the Southeast.
-More information on the conference can be found here.
+Ira Wallace was recognized as the 2019 “organic educator of the year” by Organic Growers School and was the keynote speaker at OAK’s annual conference on March 6th in Louisville, KY.